 A sharp right turn past Fitzroy Falls and we’ve reached our stranded guide.
 The reccy is complete.
 Bonello is given the opportunity to freshen up in the weir crossing at Belmore.
 But the kitchen back at Kangaroo Valley is now well and truly closed.
 We move dinner to the Robertson Inn for steaks and a few ales.
 Make note: late-night eateries are a rarity in these parts.

 This is the big dog of the day – a deep-breath, suck-it-up kind of climb that screams out of the grasslands towards the Southern Highlands.
 Of all the climbs along this ridgeline, this is the one to order.
 It doesn’t matter where you decide to mark the official start line, it’s well over 20 minutes of continual climbing for even the most seasoned of riders.
-The National Road Series’ top-ranked squad for the past three years often visits the area for its yearly training camps.
+As I said, the National Road Series’ top-ranked squad for the past three years often visits the area for its yearly training camps.
 Buckle up for the ride, use that 28-tooth we mentioned earlier and get going.

 From cattle-grazing pastures to the thick-aired lush forests of Jamberoo and onwards to what seems like the top of the world, the climb may push you to your peak, but the summit and nearby lookout are what trips like this are all about.
 While we’re flying high above the seaside towns below, Dan lets us in on a little secret about the “top” of the mountain.
 ‘The lookout is at the top, but we’ve got another 10-odd kilometres of climbing still to go,’ he advises.